-^{} Since 1 January 2014, changes to the NQF resulted in a requirement that all long day care and preschool services providing care must have access to an early childhood teacher (see www.acecqa.gov.au/higher-qualifications).
-Consequently, for the purpose of this Agreement Pl 1 is taken as achieved.
+Since 1 January 2014, changes to the NQF resulted in a requirement that all long day care and preschool services providing care must have access to an early childhood teacher (see www.acecqa.gov.au/higher-qualifications).
+Consequently, for the purpose of this Agreement PI 1 is taken as achieved.
+Alternative performance benchmarks/targets apply in 2020 as outlined in Table 4.